Revnoplex/ayt-api/README.md

 ````

 ### Latest Commit:
-Installing the latest commit from here
+Installing the latest commit from here.
+You will need git or something simular installed to download the library
 #### Windows:
 ```powershell
 python -m pip install -U "git+https://github.com/Revnoplex/ayt-api.git"